JemalNejat/fullstack-assignment-june2025/Documentation.md

 ## ⚙️ Configuration and Dependency Injection

-Both projects load structured configuration sections via the `builder.Configuration.GetSection(...).Bind(...)` pattern.
+All projects load structured configuration sections via the `builder.Configuration.GetSection(...).Bind(...)` pattern.
 These include:
 - `CUSTAPPSETTINGS` for custom app configurations.
 - `COMPANYSETTINGS` for business-specific preferences.
 - `ConnectionStrings` for database access.